bbond007/MiSTer_MidiLink/README.md

 The 'midilink' daemon currently supports following switches / options:

       TESTMIDI  - this option sends a middle 'c' note to the MIDI device once the daemon is started.

       BAUD      - Specify BAUD rate...

       QUIET     - this option suppresses MIDI debug output.

       MUNT      - Use MUNT SoftSynth (no USB MIDI adapter required)

       FSYNTH    - Use FluidSynth SoftSynth (no USB MIDI adapter required)

       UDP       - Send MIDI to UDP Port (INI setting MIDI_SERVER / MIDI_SERVER_PORT)

+      UDPMUNT   - Listen on UDP port and send to MUNT

+      UDPMUNTGM - Listen on UDP port and send to MUNT (GM mapping)

+      UDPFSYNTH - Listen on UDP port and send to FluidSynth

       TCP       - Works like a modem with AT commands:
                   (ATDT, ATBAUD, ATIPADDR, +++ATH)

       USBSER    - Connect to USB serial converter

       MENU      - starts based on /tmp/ML_MUNT, /tmp/ML_UDP,
                   /tmp/ML_FSYNTH, /tmp/ML_TCP /tmp/ML_USBSER
                   used with MiSTer Menu to set mode of operation.

 The MidiLink.INI file: